 - Ask about breastfeeding at first contact and at the time of enrolment

-- Provide a welcoming environment for mothers to comfortably breastfeed or express breastmilk
+- Provide a comfortable and welcoming environment for mothers to breastfeed or express breastmilk

 - Develop an individualised feeding plan for each breastfed baby